NancyXiang/Aiptasia_nirS/README.md

 A2: Quality checks: a) removal of sequences not annotated to “nirS” protein after Blastx and removal of sequences out of 220-240 bp using the script (nirS_Filter_positives.R).

-A3: Removal of putative contaminant ASVs using the script (nirS_ContaRemoval.R)

 A3: ASVs were translated to the nirS protein in a correct open reading frame (ORF) using TranslatorX, ORFfinder in NCBI.

 ## Part B: nirS database and Taxonomic Assignment